Lights

 5 channel lights are RGBCCT - a 3 channel RGB light and an additional 2 channel CCT light.

-Alexa: you can use Philips Hue emulation, the light will appear as Color light and White light with CT control.
+Alexa: You can use Philips Hue emulation, the light will appear as Color light and White light with CT control.

 Danger